 LLS is the leader in support and educational programs in the area of blood cancers.
 The First Connection program is unique to LLS and is often the program that patients state they appreciate the most.
 The opportunity to have a casual conversation with someone who has gone through exactly what the patient is going through is critical.
-In addition, LLS is one of the only organizations to give out patient financial aid.

 First Connection is a program that links newly diagnosed patients to a peer volunteer who has experienced a similar diagnosis.
 The CT Chapter seeks funding for local training of peer volunteers.
 LLS would like to expand its volunteers to include underserved populations in the communities.

 The provide support and community resource information to others facing a similar diagnosis.